Emg826/CS110-Cards_Project/README.md

 This project required:
   + Simulating a 'deck of cards' using an array and a 'hand' using the first 5 elements in that array
-  + Shuffling an array for to maintain randomness
+  + Shuffling an array to maintain randomness
   + Collecting and analyzing the results of 1 million randomized hands